Solar Panels in Melbourne, VIC - Cost and Rebate Guide 2023

 - Home shouldn’t have an existing power storage device.

-- House should be worth less than $3million and a combined income less than $180,000.
+- House should be worth less than $3million and a combined income of less than $180,000.

 - This should be your first solar rebate application.

 If you’ve met these requirements, obtain a quote from an authorized seller, and apply online.